iamPavan17/gitrain/README.md

 # gitrain

-A CLI tool for emoji-powered semantic commits and GitHub PR creation.
+A CLI tool for emoji-powered commits and GitHub PR creation.

 ## Features